kdmalkan/comp423-course-notes/docs/tutorials/go-setup.md

         * ``-u`` is the short flag of ``--set-upstream``

-4. Using ``git log`` in your terminally will show you the commit ID and message.
-This should match the ID of the most recent commit on your GitHub after you reload it.
+4. Using ``git log`` in your terminal will show you the commit ID.
+Check to see if this matches the ID of the most recent commit on your GitHub after you reload it.

 ## Part 2: Development(Dev) Container Set Up and Configuration